rossmounce/processing-zootaxa/zootaxa-mining.md

 wget http://www.mapress.com/zootaxa/2012/f/z03440p068f.pdf
 ```

-Create a plaintext copy of each unique fulltext article PDF using pdftotext:
+Create a plaintext copy of each unique fulltext article PDF using *pdftotext*:
 ```
 	#!/bin/bash
 	for f in *.pdf